 1. In the Select Installation Mode window click Custom (the option appears greyed out, but it is available to select).
 Click Next.

-- 2. On the Specify Configuration window the Create Shortcut on Desktop check box is selected by default.
+- 2. On the Specify Configuration window the Create Shortcut on Desktop checkbox is selected by default.
 Click Next. - 3.
-In the Select Components window, click to select the TC-Toolbox for MATLAB check box for the new version and Legacy TC-Toolbox for MATLAB for the old one.
-You can select both at the same time to install these in parallel.
+In the Select Components window, click to select the TC-Toolbox for MATLAB checkbox.

 Select Components